Children (The Bear)

 "Children" is the fifth episode of the third season of the American television comedy-drama The Bear.
 It is the 23rd overall episode of the series and was written and directed by series creator Christopher Storer.
 It was released on Hulu on June 26, 2024, along with the rest of the season.

 The series follows Carmen "Carmy" Berzatto, an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.
 In the episode, The Bear staff prepares to welcome a Tribune photographer as they await for the review, while Carmy and Richie are surprised by the news that Chef Terry will shutter her acclaimed restaurant, Ever.

+John Cena's guest-star role as Sammy Fak was widely criticized as a disappointing and alienating stunt-cast that disrupted the typically immersive experience of The Bear.

 Plot

 Sydney (Ayo Edebiri) helps Marcus (Lionel Boyce) in clearing out his mother's house.
 Chef Will Guidara, co-founder of Eleven Madison Park, where Carmy (Jeremy Allen White) once worked in New York, shares a news article reporting that Chef Terry has announced the closure of Ever after a dozen years.

 To help the restaurant, Cicero (Oliver Platt) brings in a friend, Nicholas "The Computer" Marshall (Brian Koppelman), an accountant, to check on the costs and offer some possible cuts.
 The Computer suggests reducing the amount of meals while also adding one more day to the restaurant's schedule.
 He and Cicero also state that another possible way to cut costs is to fire Marcus, as the restaurant does not really need a pastry chef.
 Natalie (Abby Elliott) immediately shuts down the suggestion.

 With just one hour before the Chicago Tribune reporter shows up to photograph the restaurant for the review, the team must quickly organize.
 Fak (Matty Matheson) and Theodore (Ricky Staffieri) are joined by their brother Sammy (John Cena) as they buff the floors.
 Sammy gets into an argument with Theodore for stealing his SD cards, and Richie tries to get the brothers under control.
 When the photographer arrives, the staff struggle to prepare a duck dish mentioned in the review, whose ingredients they do not have on hand due to the daily menu changes.
 Carmy goes to the basement, where he opens a box containing a notebook.
 It includes photos of Donna and Michael, Donna, and a baby Sugar, and a close up of young Carmy watching curiously.